-Nonprofit Leadership Transitions, Part 3: Supporting a new leader
+Nonprofit Leadership Transitions, Part 3: Supporting a New Leader

 Your organization might not be facing a nonprofit leadership transition today, but part of your board’s role is to have some level of preparation for whenever transition occurs.
 In our first two posts of this series, we talked about types of nonprofit leadership transitions an organization might encounter, and what we have seen during a transition, both good and bad.